-Gang Policy/Regulations are reviewed with principals by their directors and taken back to their respective schools to be shared with staff.
+Gang Policy/Regulations are reviewed with Principals by their Directors and taken back to their respective schools for dissemination to staff.
 The School Security Department sends out updates and reminders concerning Gang Policy/Regulation procedures.

 Local school system: Garrett County